IGH@: Structure

+The stop codon for the final mRNA lies in the last exon of the C segment.
+Whether it occurs before the transmembrane regions is a matter of alternative splicing.
+This determines whether an anchored BCR or a free-floating antibody is made.

+Pseudogenes

+A V/D/J segment may be considered a pseudogene if it contains a mutation in the RSS (making it unable to be spliced in) or a mutation that prevents it from producing a functional antibody.

+In the latter case, it differs from a traditional pseudogene in that the protein product is expressed and made, but the resultant B cell lineage quickly dies out in the selection process.

+There are also V/D/J "orphon" pseudogenes outside of the IGH@ locus, in which case their location prevents their incorporation into mRNAs by the recombination system.

+There are at least two C pseudogenes in most humans: IGHGP, IGHEP1.

+Function

-Immunoglobulins recognize foreign antigens and initiate immune responses such as phagocytosis and the complement system.
-Each immunoglobulin molecule consists of two identical heavy chains and two identical light chains.
-This region represents the germline organization of the heavy chain locus.
-The locus includes V (variable), D (diversity), J (joining), and C (constant) segments.
-During B cell development, a recombination event at the DNA level joins a single D segment with a J segment; the fused D-J exon of this partially rearranged D-J region is then joined to a V segment.
+During B cell development, V(D)J recombination at the DNA level joins a single D segment with a J segment; the fused D-J exon of this partially rearranged D-J region is then joined to a V segment.
 The rearranged V-D-J region containing a fused V-D-J exon is then transcribed and fused at the RNA level to the IGHM constant region; this transcript encodes a mu heavy chain.
 Later in development B cells generate V-D-J-Cmu-Cdelta pre-messenger RNA, which is alternatively spliced to encode either a mu or a delta heavy chain.

 Mature B cells in the lymph nodes undergo switch recombination, so that the fused V-D-J gene segment is brought in proximity to one of the IGHG, IGHA, or IGHE gene segments and each cell expresses either the gamma, alpha, or epsilon heavy chain.
 Potential recombination of many different V segments with several J segments provides a wide range of antigen recognition.
 Additional diversity is attained by junctional diversity, resulting from the random addition of nucleotides by terminal deoxynucleotidyl transferase, and by somatic hypermutation, which occurs during B cell maturation in the spleen and lymph nodes.
 Several V, D, J, and C segments are known to be incapable of encoding a protein and are considered pseudogenous gene segments (often simply referred to as pseudogenes).

 Nomenclature

+V, D, J segments

 Symbols for variable (V) immunoglobulin gene segments start with IGHV and include two or three numbers separated by dashes.
 Examples: